 We extract the following conclusions from our work:

-Ideas for future research include evaluating the method on more varied control tasks, handling partial observability and using alternative policy representations.
+Ideas for future research include evaluating the method on more varied control tasks, handling sensor/actuator noise and partial observability and using alternative policy representations.